Candle wax blends – Can you mix paraffin and soy wax?

 Again, testing is important here but you see where I am going with this?
 It is possible to create a container of candle wax that has the properties of a harder wax without the issues and vise versa.

 Coconut wax and Apricot wax (new to the market) are good examples of this.
-If you take the time to research and develop your candle in the beginning (do not stop learning and testing) you will save a tone of time fixing candles that have issues.
+If you take the time to research and develop your candle in the beginning (do not stop learning and testing) you will save a ton of time fixing candles that have issues.
 Make some candle recipes for yourself.
 You can mix soy wax with coconut wax.

 Adding one tablespoon of coconut oil or vegetable oil per pound of soy wax helps to get smoother tops after you have poured.

-Increasing this ration of liquid oil to wax makes the candle wax extremely soft.
+Increasing this ratio of liquid oil to wax makes the candle wax extremely soft.
 This is how wickless candles, scoopable melts, and squeezable melts are made.
 These are not burned.
 The candle wax is blended with other oils and becomes a carrier oil for the fragrance oil.
 When heated they release the scent like a wax melt.